'Half human, half animal' DJ

 Claptone: 'Half human, half animal' musician

-Mystery sounds the true identity of the prolific music artist Claptone.
+Mystery surrounds the true identity of the prolific music artist Claptone.

 This video has been optimised for mobile viewing on the BBC News app.
 The BBC News app is available from the Apple App Store for iPhone and Google Play Store for Android.